 - Where can I see examples of good freelance writing portfolios for inspiration?

 What should your writing niche be?

-This is the starting point – there are lots of freelance jobs and opportunities available for good writers.
-So go with where your strength lies.
+This is the starting point – there are lots of freelance jobs and opportunities available for good writers and even more writing niches to choose from.
+So go with where your strength lies to find your niche.
 If you have done diverse work so far, narrowing down is good because it helps you establish your expertise.
 Do you like blogging or crafting short stories?
 Or maybe you’re a whiz at creating how-to manuals.

 Although there is some overlap between the two, a freelance copywriter’s job is the creation of marketing copy, with one primary goal – sales.
 A content writer, on the other hand, is responsible for content that educates, informs, or entertains.
 Put simply, copywriters drive sales while content writers build trust.

 Identifying your end role early on can help with both the direction of content creation as well as the categorization of your portfolio.